Annual Report 2017-2018

 In 2017–2018, the CTA did not receive any requests for rail level of service arbitration.

-Rates arbitration can be triggered by shippers to settle disputes about rates charged by a freight railway company for the movement of goods.
+Rates arbitration can be triggered by shippers to settle disputes about rates charged or services offered by a freight railway company for the movement of goods.
 For this type of arbitration, the parties choose an independent arbitrator from the CTA's roster.
 If the parties cannot agree on an arbitrator, the CTA will appoint one.
 Rate arbitrations use the final offer selection model, whereby the arbitrator chooses either the rate proposal made by the shipper or the rate proposal made by the railway company.
 The timeline for doing so is 60 days for a regular process and 30 days for a summary process, which only applies to rates for traffic below a prescribed level.
 The arbitrated rate applies for one year.

 In 2017–2018, the CTA referred one case for final offer arbitration.